kevinponce/keivnponce-blog/content/blog/express-with-es6/index.md

 date: "2019-09-07T22:12:00.121Z"
 tags: ["javascript"]
 header: { type: 'icon', bgColor: '#E6CE33', icon: 'js' }
+description: How to add es6 to an express project.
 ---

 Express is a framework that easily provide http requests.